All graphics and images are copyright of A True Church

 Jesus' sheep are those who are saved (John 10:27-28), and they are described as those who "will by no means follow a stranger."
 This "by no means" dictates that under no circumstances will Christ's sheep follow a stranger.

 Who is a stranger?
 A stranger is anyone other than Christ whom the sheep do not know.
-The context of John 10:5 is false spiritual leaders (John 9:40-41), and a stranger is seen as equivalent to "thieves and robbers" (John 10:8).
+The context of John 10:5 is false spiritual leaders (John 9:40-41).
 Christ's sheep hear neither strangers (John 10:5) nor thieves and robbers (John 10:8).
 Anyone who would speak so as to divert a person away from Christ would fit "a stranger," and this is what false teachers do.
 "They speak great swelling words of emptiness" (2 Peter 2:18), and bring people into the same bondage and corruption by which they themselves are held (Luke 6:39-40; 2 Peter 2:19).

 Therefore, anyone following any of the men listed at the beginning of this article, or any like them, are not Christ's sheep.
 Because the Lord says, not only will they not follow them, but they "flee from him."